Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Overview

-Ongoing digitalization within organizations affects each and every aspect of both our regular lives and the way companies operate their business.
-One of the most important assets of any company is its data, and the question of data protection is potentially more important than almost anything else for the organization in question.
+Ongoing digitalization within organizations affects every aspect of our regular lives and how companies operate their business.
+One of the most critical assets of any company is its data, and data protection is potentially more important than almost anything else for the organization in question.

-As one of the biggest SaaS solutions on the market, Microsoft 365 (formerly called Office 365) offers a variety of cloud-based services to companies, from mailboxes to video conferences, file sharing and more.
-However, the aforementioned problem of enterprise-grade data backup and recovery still exists inside of this platform, despite its technical strengths.
+As one of the biggest SaaS solutions on the market, Microsoft 365 (formerly called Office 365) offers various cloud-based services to companies, from mailboxes to video conferences, file sharing, and more.
+However, the abovementioned enterprise-grade data backup and recovery problem still exists inside this platform despite its technical strengths.

 Microsoft 365 and data-related challenges

 As multifunctional as it is, Microsoft 365 is still not a dedicated backup and recovery solution.
-And this difference typically makes it impossible for M365 itself to completely safeguard your data from some of the more enterprise-related challenges, such as:
+This difference typically makes it impossible for M365 itself to completely safeguard your data from some of the more enterprise-related challenges, such as:

 • Requirements for your retention policy